Mohamed Noah Omar: Early life

 Noah Omar was born in Bandar Maharani, Muar, Johor on 13 August 1897.
 He was a descendant of the 17th-century Bugis ruler known as Raja Chempa, with his ancestors holding the hereditary title of Orang Kaya in Muar.

 Following the death of his father when he was an infant, Noah was raised by his mother and stepfather, a religious teacher in Muar.
 He received his early education at a Malay school in Muar and later pursued religious studies at Al-Madarasah Al-Arabiah Al-Khairiah.
 He continued his studies at the Syrian Protestant College in Beirut, Lebanon, where he acquired the nickname "Noah Beirut".

 After returning to Malaya, he worked as a lorry driver and clerk before joining the Johor civil service.

 Career

 Politics

 Noah was very active in the Malayan nationalist movement along with his contemporaries, Onn Jaafar, Haji Anwar bin Abdul Malik and Haji Syed Alwi bin Syed Sheikh al-Hadi.
 Together they founded UMNO on 1 May 1946 as a means to rally the Malays against the Malayan Union, which was perceived as threatening Malay privileges and the position of the Malay rulers.

 After independence, he became the first Speaker of the Dewan Rakyat, the lower house of Parliament between 1959 and 1964.
 Subsequently, he was President of the Dewan Negara, the upper house, from 1968 to 1970.

+Noah was suggested by Tunku as a candidate for Chief Minister of Sarawak in 1963.